Sikkim National People's Party

-Sikkim National People's Party (SNPP) was a regional political party (State Party (Unrecognized)) in the Indian state of Sikkim.
-Election symbol was Pen Nib.
+The Sikkim National People's Party (SNPP) was a regional political party (State Party (Unrecognized)) in the Indian state of Sikkim.
+The election symbol of the party was a pen nib.
 SNPP didn't have any relationship with Sikkim National Party (SNP) in same state or National People's Party (NPP) in the state of Meghalaya.

 History

 Pre-SNPP history

-Biraj Adhikari and Delay Namgyal Barfungpa were members of the Sikkim Pradesh Congress Committee (SPCC.
-Sikkim branch of Indian National Congress (INC)) which was led by Nar Bahadur Bhandari.
+Biraj Adhikari and Delay Namgyal Barfungpa were members of the Sikkim Pradesh Congress Committee (SPCC, Sikkim branch of Indian National Congress (INC)) which was led by Nar Bahadur Bhandari.
 In 2004, as the candidates of INC, Adhikari contested the sole Lok Sabha seat from Sikkim, Barfungpa contested the Sikkim Legislative seat from Rumtek Constituency.
 Both were defeated by candidates of the ruling party Sikkim Democratic Front (SDF).

 In May 2006, because of discontent with Bhandari's leadership, Biraji Adhikari seceded from SPCC.
 He joined Sikkim Himali Rajya Parishad (SHRP) as the spokesperson of it.
-Meanwhile, it is not much information on the movement of Delay Namgyal Barfungpa from 2004 to 2008, but he also seceded from SPCC at some point.
+Meanwhile, there is not much information on the movement of Delay Namgyal Barfungpa from 2004 to 2008, but he also seceded from SPCC at some point.

 Establishment of SNPP

 On 10 October 2008, Adhikari seceded from SHRP, and established the new party, Sikkim National People's Party (SNPP) for fighting with SDF.
-Adhikari was elected to the president, Tseten Dorjee Lepcha was elected as the working president, and Delay Namgyal Barfungpa was elected to the tresurer.
+Adhikari was elected to the president, Tseten Dorjee Lepcha was elected as the working president, and Delay Namgyal Barfungpa was elected to the treasurer.

 In the Sikkim Legislative Assembly election of 2009, Adhikari contested from 2 constituencies (Rhenock and Chujachen), Tseten Dorjee Lepcha contested from Djongu constituency and Barfungpa contested from Gangtok constituency.
 SNPP formed the electoral alliance, United Sikkimese Alliance (USA) with Sikkim Jan-Ekta Party (SJEP).
 With the exception of SJEP, SNPP didn't affiliate with SPCC or other opposition parties.

 However, SNPP couldn't be registered in the List of Political Parties of Election Commission of India (ECI) before the election period, so they had to run as independent candidates.
 As a result, they received 6.26% votes (Tseten Dorjee Lepcha in Djongu) or less in each constituency.

 Secession of Adhikari

 Delay Namgyal Barfungpa was promoted to the vice president of SNPP at some point from 2009 to 2012.
-In the Sikkim Legislative Assembly election of 2014 SNPP didn't contest and appealed voters to be politically conscious, pointing out the "None of the Above" (NOTA) option.
+In the Sikkim Legislative Assembly election of 2014 SNPP didn't contest and appealed to voters to be politically conscious, pointing out the "None of the Above" (NOTA) option.

 In January 2018 SNPP announced that it would contest the Sikkim Legislative Assembly Election 2019.
 However, in August 2018 Adhikari resigned from the president and seceded from SNPP.
 He transferred to Hamro Sikkim Party (HSP) which is led by Bhaichung Bhutia, and Adhikari was appointed to the spokesperson of the party.
 Barfungpa didn't follow Adhikari, and Barfungpa was elected to the SNPP president by party members.